BetterThanTomorrow/calva/README.md

 ## Happy coding ❤️

-I hope you will find tons of use for this extension!
-Please let us know what you think or want.
+I hope you will find good use for this extension.
+Please let us know what you think or want!
 PRs welcome, file an issue or chat me up on Zulip:

 [![project chat](https://img.shields.io/badge/clojurians--zulip-calva-brightgreen.svg?logo=zulip)](https://clojurians.zulipchat.com/#narrow/stream/calva).